 Through the SMS Fellowship Matches, applicants are “matched” to programs using the rank order lists of applicants and program directors that are processed by the NRMP matching algorithm.
 SMS Matches are managed through the NRMP’s Registration, Ranking, and Results® (R3®) system, the same software that is used for all NRMP Matches.

-APPLICANTS: To qualify for positions in fellowship programs, applicants must have completed a core residency training program and meet the prerequisites for training that are specific to their preferred specialty.
+To qualify for positions in fellowship programs, applicants must have completed a core residency training program and meet the prerequisites for training that are specific to their preferred specialty.

-Applicants also must meet all of the requirements for entry into GME as prescribed by the Accreditation Council for Graduate Medical Education (ACGME®) if the program is accredited by the ACGME.
+Applicants also must meet all of the requirements for entry into graduate medical education as prescribed by the Accreditation Council for Graduate Medical Education (ACGME®) if the program is accredited by the ACGME.
 Each sponsoring institution (e.g., a teaching hospital) may have additional eligibility requirements.

 To find out if a specialty participates in the SMS and learn more about prerequisite requirements, review the Participating Fellowships.